 Scope of Funding

 The funding initiative "Life? – A Fresh Scientific Approach to the Basic Principles of Life" was launched in 2015.
-The first call resulted in the funding of 13 projects.
+Till 2020 36 projects, mainly international joint projects, totaling 48 million euros, have been funded.
+In the coming years the funding focus will be on status symposia fostering scientific exchange and networking among the groups funded.